 Sometimes, people give you looks when you go to a convenience store to buy a pack of condoms.
 Don’t think much of it - your protection is more important than what a random stranger thinks of it.
-Don’t let a few looks deter you from practising safe sex.
+Don’t let a few looks deter you from practicing safe sex.
 An unpleasant conversation is totally worth not getting an STD or avoiding a pregnancy scare.

 - Can You Buy Condoms Online?